felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 This seems like a sales pitch, I know, but I am truly moved by how *significant* this is.
 I have been playing these video games all my life and it is the first time that I can honestly say we have managed to capture the essence of these older technologies.
 In reality, even I would have difficulty in a blind test to know whether I'm playing on an FPGA or on the real deal.
+Emulation has been around for a long time, but playing these days on a computer has never felt right to me, either because lag was involved, refresh rates were different, or sounds were not accurately represented.

 ## An added bonus: flexibility

 A great quality of life improvement is that the MiSTer can connect to HDMI monitors, as well as CRT monitors.
 It can do everything the original machines could, while also conveniently being compatible with modern-day accessories.
 The flexibility of the video outputs is truly staggering on the MiSTer and could fully warrant its own discussion.
 This is not only great for console games, but also for arcade games.
+After spending some time with the MiSTer, I can honestly say that for the right person this is an absolutely killer feature.

 Do you know how expensive original arcade hardware is in 2020?
 With MiSTer, you can play most golden-age games as if you owned the actual printed circuit board (PCB), with the added bonus of USB controllers and peace of mind of never having to re-solder capacitors.

+What if you wanted to display games emulated from a PC to a CRT display?
+You might have to purchase DACs to convert your HDMI signal to digital, or use VGA signal which will not be the native resolution of your game.
+It quickly can quickly become a mess.
+With MiSTer, you simply need a VGA to component adapter and you're good to go.

 Long story short, emulating original systems on the MiSTer is as good, if not better, than playing on original consoles.
 It is more reliable, convenient, and guarantees the authenticity of the electronic circuit that